thomas-sittler/jekyll-now/_posts/2017-12-03-ps_predicate.md

 > of an operation of differentiation $$d/dx$$ applied to a
 > function $$f (x)$$.

+# "That depends what the meaning of 'is' is"
+Bill Clinton's quote has become infamous, but he's got a point.
+There are at least four meanings of 'is'.
+They can bec clearly distinguished using predicate logic.

+predication
+set membership
+subsethood
+numerical identity

+examples of ppl being confused about "is".

 <!-- <hr> to be added before footnotes-->
 ---